 A magic profile link is indicated by a special cursor when hovering over a contact's name or photo.
 Currently this cursor is a hand next to a small padlock.
 These magic cursors indicate that by following the link, you are able to access special areas of the other person's pages which are only available to friends and may not be available to the general public.

 You may also discover that (assuming you have the proper permissions) you may be able to post directly on the other person's profile (often called a "wall-to-wall" post).
 You may also be able to comment directly on posts from while visiting the other person's profile page.

-If you do not wish to be visible to any of these directories, do not published your profile.
+If you do not wish to be visible to any of these sites, you may leave your profile unpublished.

 On the site Directory page, you may search for people with published profiles who are on this site.
 The search is typically for your nickname or part of your full name.
-However this search will also match against other profile fields - such as gender, location, “about”, work, and education.
-You may also include “Keywords” in your default profile - which may be used to search for common interests with other members.
+However this search will also match against other profile fields - such as gender, location, "about", work, and education.
+You may also include "Keywords" in your default profile - which may be used to search for common interests with other members.
 You have two sets of keywords available - public and private.
-Private keywords are not visible on your profile, but will bring up your profile when matched in a search of the site directory.
-Public keywords are used in the friend suggestion tool and although they aren’t readily visible, they may be seen by viewing the HTML of your profile page.
+Private keywords are not visible to anybody.
+You could use these keywords to locate people who share membership in secret societies, or that share a love of fishing (for example) - without making this information visible on your public profile.
+Public keywords are used in the friend suggestion tool and although they aren't readily visible, they may be seen by viewing the HTML of your profile page.